 In Laos, I noticed that their street food is pretty much like what we have in the Philippines.
 They have barbeques, pork belly on sticks, sausages, etc. If you pair it with rice, then you are good to go!
 Ginagawa nyo yan sa Pinas, so why not abroad?
 Don’t me!
 Joke lang! 😛 There will also be Nutella crepes along the streets, and of course, scorpions, cockroaches, worms, snakes and all those nasty choices in Cambodia!
 Bring cup noodles.
 Alam mo yan bes!
 Hahaha!

-Is the cross-country land transfers expensive?
+Is the cross-country land transfers in Indochina expensive?

 What will be the other expenses to expect during this trip?

 This will eat up a good fraction of your budget for sure- the activities and pasalubongs.
 My worry in doing this post is whether or not do I include this in the breakdown.
 Not everyone enjoys ATV rides, countryside biking or even temple hopping.
 If you don’t, then you are definitely going to save up some cash here!
 I also suggest that you just select the best temples to go.
 Most of them look identical based on photos anyways.
 The Grand Palace was indeed grande, but due to the crazy number of people inside, it might disappoint if you are after photo ops.
 Talk about expectations VS reality for your photos.
 There are plenty of that in this Indochina trip.
 Congrats!

 *We took an UBER car from the airport to our hostel.